This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 The Susan B. Anthony dollar has been popularly dubbed the ‘Carter Quarter’ for being struck on President Carter’s watch.
 It was widely mistaken for the quarter because of its close resemblance in size, shape, color, and design to the Washington quarter.

 During the 1990s, certain sectors of commerce (such as the transportation industry) used dollar coins.
 This reintroduced the dollar coin to the general public.

 By 1999, such circulation of the Susan B. Anthony dollar necessitated the striking of millions of Susan B. Anthony dollars to satisfy demand until the production of the golden-colored Sacagawea dollar in 2000.

-Have you ever heard of the 1964 silver dollar?
+Have you heard all the talk about the 1964 silver dollar?

-The 1964-D Peace dollar is considered illegal to own, and if the government finds out you have possession of one, the United States will confiscate it!
+Yes, the 1964-D Peace dollar is considered illegal to own, and if the U.S. Government finds out that you have one, they will confiscate it!